e-flux-platform/sops-secret-scanner/README.md

 ```
 NAME:
-   ssops-ecret-scanner - sop-ssecret-scanner is a SOPS utility which will scan a directory for secret files and encrypt/decrypt them based on the .sops.yaml.
+   sops-secret-scanner - sops-secret-scanner is a SOPS utility which will scan a directory for secret files and encrypt/decrypt them based on the .sops.yaml

 USAGE:
-   ssops-ecret-scanner [global options] command [command options] [arguments...]
+   sops-ecret-scanner [global options] command [command options] [arguments...]

 VERSION:
    0.0.1